“Endometriosis is a condition in which tissue similar to

 What is endometriosis?

 DotS the definition of endometriosis may vary.
-In Endometriosis: Symptoms & Causes the (Australian) Jean Hailes for Women’s Health (JH) definition is:
+In Endometriosis: What Is Endometriosis? the (Australian) Jean Hailes for Women’s Health (JH) definition is:

 “Endometriosis is a condition where cells similar to those that line the uterus grow in other areas of your body, especially around your ovaries and uterus”.2